Neural Quantum States for Light Nuclei with Chiral Two- and Three-Body Interactions

 Currently, the framework incorporates six types of correlation functions in Eq.~(\ref{eq:2bpsi}).
-Additional correlation functions coupled with other spin-isospin operators are worth investigation.
-In this work, the antisymmetrization is performed in the spin-isospin space, which limits the Ansatz to $A\leq 4$ nuclei.
-However, it can be extended to the full space of a nuclear many-body system by utilizing, e.g., neural networks to construct Slater determinants.
+Additional correlation functions coupled with other spin-isospin operators are worth investigating.
+In this work, the antisymmetrization is performed in spin-isospin space, which limits the Ansatz to $A\leq 4$ nuclei.
+However, it can be extended to treat a larger range of nuclei by utilizing, e.g., neural networks to construct Slater determinants for the spatial orbitals of individual particles following the structure proposed by Ref.~\cite{pfau2020ferminet} and combining them with neural-network correlation functions developed in this work.